vighneshiyer/today/README.md

 ### Markdown Parser

 - Python Markdown libraries
+    - [Python-Markdown (3.1k)](https://github.com/Python-Markdown/markdown/) - most popular, middling performance, also not precisely CommonMark compliant
     - [mistune (2.2k)](https://github.com/lepture/mistune) - high performance, not precisely CommonMark compliant
-    - [Python-Markdown (3.1k)](https://github.com/Python-Markdown/markdown/) - most popular, middling performance, also not precisely CommonMark compliant
+      - Easy AST hacking, high perf, new 3.0 release incoming
     - [marko (179)](https://github.com/frostming/marko) - not popular, but claims best CommonMark compliance, middling performance
+      - There is no Markdown renderer (for roundtrip)
     - [mistletoe (552)](https://github.com/miyuchina/mistletoe/) - less popular, claims fastest pure Python CommonMark compliance
+      - AST hacking is painful, and no Markdown renderer (for roundtrip)
+- Decision
   - All these seem to support raw AST dumping mode, which is what I'm looking for
   - Of these, mistletoe seems to be the best balance of performance and compliance and ease of working with the AST representation; mistune is a close second
+  - At the end of the day, mistune is superior.
+Markdown renderer, easy pure Python AST, fast

 ### Rich TUI Library